PrettyMathedimosa/Prettyhub/workflow.md

 date 13/05/2024
 -file lesson 4 for how to extract text from speech -create text file
+-open a file as text to convert it to speech

 date 14/05/2024
 -created file lesson 3 for email automation